maciek1839/java-kotlin-playground/README.md

 [Reference1](https://stackoverflow.com/questions/45453376/what-does-object-identity-mean-in-java)
 [Reference2](https://www.techopedia.com/definition/24339/java-object)

+### Project Loom

+Project Loom introduces the concept of Virtual Threads to Java's runtime and will be available as a stable feature in JDK 21.
+[Reference](https://softwaremill.com/what-is-blocking-in-loom/)

+*See more in code samples.*

 ## Kotlin

 > Kotlin is a multiplatform, statically typed, general-purpose programming language.
 Kotlin took inspiration from many programming languages, including (but not limited to) Java, Scala, C# and Groovy.
 One of the main ideas behind Kotlin is being pragmatic, i.e., being a programming language useful for day-to-day development, which helps the users get the job done via its features and its tools.
 Reference: https://kotlinlang.org/spec/kotlin-spec.html